 Thank you to those wonderful people who reviewed the last chapter and a special thanks to those who have added a reccommendation since I started writing again - to Katt, MarzBar and NoodleDoodle.The Shadow of Death

-It was amazing how often the sound of traffic woke her.
-Not just because of its noise, its smells but because for the majority of her lives it wasn’t something she’d experienced.
-There had been the clatter of hooves, the rumble of wagons and carriages which had been present in enough of her lives for some sound to be normal, but those sounds were alive, came with the presence of a life, an energy which could be quantified by her other senses, the ones which tracked demons.
-Cars, machines were empty shells in comparison, passing by like animated corpses.
+It was annoying how often the sound of traffic woke her.
+Not just because of its noise, its smells, but because for the majority of her lives it wasn’t something she’d experienced.
+There had been the clatter of hooves, the rumble of wagons and carriages which had been present in enough of her lives for some sound to be normal, but those sounds were alive, came with the presence of an energy which could be quantified by her other senses, the ones which tracked demons.
+Cars, machines were empty lifeless shells in comparison, passing by like animated corpses.

-She was slightly surprised to feel anything, his reluctance to remain telegraphed too clearly, his fear of what she was.**Cassandra had sent her.
+She was slightly surprised to feel anything, his reluctance to remain had been clearly telegraphed, his fear of what she was.**Cassandra had sent her.

 The thought burnt through him like the shock of an ancient quickening, like taking Silas' head.